I was born in Mexico City, in the building that now houses Ripley’s Believe it or Not museum (some

-When I was ten, Jurassic Park (the novel) scared the Jesus out of me – reminiscent of that Friends' episode where Joey Tribiani hides his books in the fridge (I blogged about that here).
+When I was ten, Jurassic Park (the novel) scared the Jesus out of me – reminiscent of that Friends' episode where Joey Tribiani hides his books in the fridge.
 I’d never thought that written stories could have such a thrilling effect, and as soon as I got JP out of the freezer I decided I wanted to become a writer.

-After a few fiascos and blatant steals, I managed to produce a few decent novels in various genres.
+After a few fiascos, I managed to produce a few decent novels in various genres.
 However, I found myself particularly comfortable writing historical fiction.

-For enquiries about my work, please contact my agent, Maggie Hanbury:
+For enquiries about my work, please contact my agent, Eli Keren:

 12-26 Lexington Street, London W1F 0LE